GPUs¶

 Scheduling GPUs¶

-To successfully request access to GPUs, you will need to set the partition to one of the pascalnodes
+To submit a job with one or more GPUs, you will need to set the partition to pascalnodes

-, you will need to include a SLURM directive --gres=gpu:#
+, you will need to include the Slurm flag --gres=gpu:#

 Note